Over 288 people visited the project webpage

 This information is used by Council to better understand the demographics of our community interacting with this site.
 You may opt-in to receive marketing and promotional communications to help us improve our site and engagement campaigns.

 However, in line with the Information Privacy Principle 8, you have the option of not identifying yourself to provide us with your feedback, wherever it is lawful and practicable.
 Should that be the case, please contact our Community Engagement Officer on 03 5772 0333 or email email@example.com

 The following Terms and Conditions govern the use of Dindi - In The Loop (The Loop).
-The software platform is owned by Harvest Digital Planning Pty Ltd (Harvest) and operated by us, Murrindindi Shire Council.
+The software platform is owned by Social Pinpoint Pty Ltd and operated by us, Murrindindi Shire Council.